 Master of Science in Nursing and Master of Business Administration

 Leadership in nursing is needed at every level and across all settings in today’s complex healthcare environment.
-To prepare future nurse leaders, the WVU School of Nursing and the WVU College of Business and Economics offer a dual MSN/MBA degree program.
+To prepare future nurse leaders, the WVU School of Nursing and The John Chambers College of Business and Economics at West Virginia University, offer a dual MSN/MBA degree program.
 The program, completed primarily online, is designed for nurses who want to pursue leadership positions in various hospital and healthcare settings.
 Students will gain a comprehensive understanding of nursing leadership and critical problem-solving skills while identifying opportunities to make strategic decisions in healthcare settings.
 Upon completion of the program, graduates will be prepared to serve in leadership positions in a variety of settings, including hospitals, private practice, nonprofit organizations and the public sector.

 The master's degree program in nursing at West Virginia University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.